metarank/metarank/doc/features/user-session.md

 ```

 There is a large collaborative effort to build a database of typical UA patterns, (UA-Parser)[https://github.com/ua-parser],
-which is used to extract all the possible metadata from these strings.
+which is used to extract all the possible item metadata from these strings.

 To map this to actual ML features, there is a predefined set of mappers:
 * platform: mobile, desktop, tablet